hamuro80/deepstomp/README.md

 - Audio input-output
 - Parameter control and preset management for single- and multi-effect modes
 - Automatic calibration for 16-bit PWM output
-- Serial debugging display with 6-elements integer variable array to display and two signal probes to display any processed signals
+- Serial debugging display to monitor some internal parameters and signal probes

 CORE FUNCTION IN PROGRESS
 - Manual ADC calibration operation mode